dootje-2004/intersystems-rest-performance/Issues.md

 *The client Demo production is not autostarted*
 Turns out there is a `.DS_Store` file in the `/src` directory that is copied into the container.
 Compilation obviously fails, suppressing the subsequent autostart action.

+*Custom KPI filter is not programmatically accessible.*
+Solved.
+Probable reason is the `filterProperty` attribute.
+If this is missing, the context is not filled.
+Also, this property should refer to an existing field in the KPI's query.

+*DeepSee portlets do not support ZenMethods.*
+This is - unfortunately - a feature, not a bug.
+Only Zen pages have a tight binding with the backend, not the individual Zen components.

+## Unsolved issues

+How to change the IRIS default instance name from `IRIS` to `REST CLIENT` or `REST SERVER`?